bradjacobs/excel-to-csv/README.md

 * No _formulas_ are copied.
 Only the value as it 'physically appears' in a given cell
 * Currently no quotes will be added around 'blank' values
 * Empty cells will be converted to empty string (not 'null')
+* All cell values are "trimmed" (assuming one usually does NOT want leading/trailing whitespace)

 ## Testing
-The project contains unittest for most of the basic functionality.
+The project contains unittests for most of the basic functionality.

 However, the following scenarios have **NOT** been tested...
-* _BIG_ Excel files
+* _HUGE_ Excel files
 * Files with FTP urls
 * Older/Newer versions of Excel files.
 * Excel files that were originally generated on Windows